timdream/wordfreq/README.md

     git submodule init
     git submodule update

 Then, start a localhost HTTP server, for example,

     python -m SimpleHTTPServer 8009

 Point your browser to [http://localhost:8009/test/](http://localhost:8009/test/) to start testing.

 You will find all the information you need to write testcases on the [QUnit](http://qunitjs.com) website.
 All code submission are expected to accompany with testcases.

+Known issue: the testcases will make Firefox/Mac 16.0.1 choke; Web Worker will stop working after a few reloads.
+To test in Firefox, use [Nightly](https://nightly.mozilla.org/) instead.